Buddhist Art as Visual Communication

 Subject Overview

-This subject teaches the knowledge and skills of interpretation that are needed to engage effectively with Buddhist art and material culture.
+The aim of this subject is to teach the knowledge and interpretative skills of interpretation necessary to fully engage with Buddhist material culture.
 The subject will be structured thematically across five days.
-It will start with a brief assessment of Buddhist visual culture, before presenting the evolution of the image of the historical Buddha Sakyamuni, including aniconic and symoptic representations.
-Other sessions will include an analysis of the characteristics and distinguishing qualities of diverse buddhas and bodhisattvas (with special attention to Avalokitesvara), symbols that convey the values and beliefs of Buddhism, the generation of merit through commissions, the visualisation of a deity, and the power of inscribed dharani and ‘seed’ syllables.
-There will be sessions devoted to the visual communication of Buddhist teachings, e.g., the Wheel of the Six Realms of Existence, the Pure Lands, and the mandala.
-Noted monks, lamas, and laymen, will be considered as well.
+It will start with a brief assessment of Buddhist visual culture, before presenting the evolution of the image of the historical Buddha Sakyamuni, including aniconic and synoptic representations.
+Other sessions will include an analysis of the characteristics and distinguishing qualities of diverse buddhas and bodhisattvas (with special attention to Avalokitesvara); symbols that convey the values and beliefs of Buddhism; the generation of merit through commissions; the visualisation of a deity; and the power of inscribed dharani and ‘seed’ syllables.
+In this intensive subject there will be sessions devoted to the visual communication of Buddhist teachings, e.g., the Wheel of the Six Realms of Existence, the Pure Lands, and the mandala.
+Noted monks, laypersons, and the contemporary art scene will be considered as well.

 Learning Outcomes